Aloo chana Tarkari | Potato Chickpea Curry || How to make Aloo Chana Tarkari with step-by-step photos

 - Firstly soak all-white chana overnight by putting 1 tsp baking soda

-- In the morning wash, all chickpeas under the running water then put chickpeas with water in a large-sized pot,
+- In the morning wash, all chickpeas under the running water then put the chickpeas with water in a large-sized pot,

 - Cover it and cook till turns soft